-These findings are based on data from an Ipsos survey conducted May 11-12, 2021 with a sample of 928 adults aged 18-74 from the continental U.S., Alaska, and Hawaii who were interviewed online in English.
+These findings are based on data from an Ipsos survey conducted May 25-26, 2021 with a sample of 944 adults aged 18-74 from the continental U.S., Alaska and Hawaii who were interviewed online in English.

 The sample was randomly drawn from Ipsos’ online panel, partner online panel sources, and “river” sampling and does not rely on a population frame in the traditional sense.
 Ipsos uses fixed sample targets, unique to each study, in drawing a sample.
 After a sample has been obtained from the Ipsos panel, Ipsos calibrates respondent characteristics to be representative of the U.S. Population using standard procedures such as raking-ratio adjustments.
 The source of these population targets is U.S. Census 2018 American Community Survey data.
 The sample drawn for this study reflects fixed sample targets on demographics.
 Post-hoc weights were made to the population characteristics on gender, age, race/ethnicity, region, and education.

 Statistical margins of error are not applicable to online non-probability polls.
 All sample surveys and polls may be subject to other sources of error, including, but not limited to coverage error and measurement error.
 Where figures do not sum to 100, this is due to the effects of rounding.
 The precision of Ipsos online polls is measured using a credibility interval.
-In this case, the poll has a credibility interval of plus or minus 3.7 percentage points for all respondents.
+In this case, the poll has a credibility interval of plus or minus 3.6 percentage points for all respondents.
 Ipsos calculates a design effect (DEFF) for each study based on the variation of the weights, following the formula of Kish (1965).
-This study has a credibility interval adjusted for design effect for n=928 of DEFF=1.5 and an adjusted Confidence Interval of +/-5.2 percentage points.
+This study had a credibility interval adjusted for design effect of the following (n=944, DEFF=1.5, adjusted Confidence Interval=+/-5.1 percentage points).

 Findings from March 2010 to early March 2020 are based on data from Refinitiv /Ipsos’ Primary Consumer Sentiment Index (PCSI) collected in a monthly survey on Ipsos’ Global Advisor online survey platform with the same questions.
 For the PCSI survey, Ipsos interviews a total of 1,000+ U.S. adults aged 18-74.
 The Refinitiv/Ipsos Primary Consumer Sentiment Index (PCSI), ongoing since 2010, is a monthly survey of consumer attitudes on the current and future state of local economies, personal finance situations, savings and confidence to make large investments.
 The PCSI metrics reported each month consist of a “Primary Index” based on 10 questions available upon request and of several “sub-indices” each based on a subset of these 10 questions.
 Those sub-indices include a Current Index, an Expectations Index, an Investment Index and a Jobs Index.